 - It cannot be proven that one of the spouses is permanently incapacitated.

-- One party committed fraud or concealed assets during the divorce proceedings.
+- One party committed fraud or concealed assets during the proceedings.

-California Code, Family Code – FAM § 2320 covers the residency and filing requirements for ending a marriage.
-Your California divorce lawyer can help you understand the specific statutes that will apply to your divorce and address any unique issues that might complicate your proceedings.
+California Family Code Section 2320 covers the residency and filing requirements for ending a marriage.
+Your California divorce lawyer can help you understand the specific statutes that apply to your divorce.

 Q: Can one party prevent the divorce from being finalized in California?

-A: Yes, one party can attempt to prevent the divorce from being finalized in California by not cooperating in the divorce process or by refusing to sign the divorce papers.
-However, the court can still grant a divorce even if one party is not in agreement, as long as the other party can prove that the marriage is irretrievably broken or that one spouse is permanently incapacitated.
-Additionally, if one party is not cooperating or hiding assets, the court can consider that when making decisions about property division and support.
-It is always best to consult with a family law attorney to understand all your rights and options before proceeding with a divorce.
+A: One party can try to slow down the divorce by not cooperating or refusing to sign papers.
+However, the court can still grant the divorce as long as the other party shows the marriage is irretrievably broken or that one spouse is permanently incapacitated.
+If a party hides assets or will not cooperate, the court can consider that when deciding property division and support.
+It is always best to consult a family law attorney to understand your rights before proceeding.

-If you are considering filing for divorce in California, or are facing a contested divorce and need legal assistance, the experienced family law attorneys at Quinn & Dworakowski, LLP, can provide you with the guidance and support you need.
-Our attorneys understand that divorce is difficult for everyone involved.
-We can work with you to ensure that the process goes as smoothly and quickly as possible.
-Contact us today to schedule a consultation.
-We look forward to helping you get through this difficult time.
+If you are considering filing for divorce in California, or are facing a contested divorce and need legal assistance, the experienced family law attorneys at Quinn & Dworakowski, LLP, can provide the guidance and support you need.
+Contact us today or call 949.660.1400 to schedule a consultation.